 Take Your Deep Learning Expertise Even Deeper: Get Certified

 Self-motivated students and professionals are always reading and staying on top of the latest developments in their field.
-In addition to perusing the latest deep learning books in 2021, why not take your mastery of deep learning to the next level?
-Simplilearn’s comprehensive, industry aligned Deep Learning (with Keras and Tensorflow) certification course can get you there.
-If you want a more comprehensive learning experience, check out the Post Graduate Program in AI and Machine Learning, offered in partnership with Purdue University.
+In addition to perusing the latest deep learning books in 2023, why not take your mastery of deep learning to the next level?
+Simplilearn’s comprehensive, industry aligned Caltech Post Graduate Program in AI and Machine Learning can get you there.
+If you want a more comprehensive learning experience, check out the AI and ML Course, offered in partnership with Purdue University.
 Don’t wait for the future to pass you by; be a part of it today!